Understanding South America through its History of War

-- In Buenos Aires the Madres de Plaza de Mayo gather every Thursday afternoon to honour their children who were lost during the military dictatorship.
+- In Buenos Aires the Madres de Plaza de Mayo gather every Thursday afternoon to honor their children who were lost during the military dictatorship.
 They have said publicly that it is “impossible to disassociate the Malvinas war with the dictatorship”.

 - If you want to visit the islands themselves you can fly from Chile or the UK (flight info) but it’s neither cheap nor easy.

 The War of the Pacific (1879 – 1883)